 - Stretch.
 After you cool down, gently stretch your muscles.
 If you’d rather stretch before you walk, remember to warm up first.

-Whether it is a stroll down the stress with your family or a walk in the park with your dog, making walking a part of your daily routine has great benefits to help you relieve stress.
+Whether it is a stroll down the street with your family or a walk in the park with your dog, making walking a part of your daily routine has great benefits to help you relieve stress.
 Not only are your helping calm your mood you are doing something great for your heart and teaching your children great habits.

 So find a friend, walk with your kids, grab your dog, it doesn’t matter what you do or how long you do it you won’t regret it.